brigalabs/dummy-backend/README.md

 REST best practices.
 You can [create](#create-a-new-record), [update](#update-a-record), [delete](#delete-a-record), [get](#get-a-single-record), [replace](#replace-a-record), [list](#listing) (including [query, sorting, pagination](#listing-query-arguments), [filter](#listing-filters)) using
 the standard CRUD requests you know (see below).

-When you're satified with your solution, you can start building a backend that matches your features and not the opposite.
+Once you're satified with your solution, you can start building a backend that matches your features and not the opposite.

+**Do not use Dummy-backend in production**, it is not secure nor performant enough for that.
+It is meant to be used for prototyping only.

 ## Install